dashpay/docs/introduction/information.rst

 Full Nodes
   Any Dash client that is serving a full version of the blockchain to peers.
-This can be a user running a Dash Core wallet on his/her desktop, or it could be a masternode.
+This can be a user running a Dash Core wallet on his/her desktop, or it could be a :ref:`masternode <masternodes>`.
 Full nodes promote decentrailzation by allowing any user to double check the validity of the blockchain.

 Fungible
   Every unit of the currency is worth the same as any other unit.